 Question: How was the burnt-offering a sacrifice for the Kohen?
 In order to perform the sacrificial service, Kohanim must give up their regular means of earning a livelihood.
 This financial sacrifice is particularly acute in the case of a burnt-offering, from which the Kohanim receive nothing, since all of its meat is burned on the Altar.
-Even though its hide goes to the Kohanim, that is hardly sufficient to make up for their loss of income.
-(Chumash)
+Even though its hide goes to the Kohanim, the price of the hide is hardly sufficient to make up for their loss of income.
+Chumash

 Question: What commandment was given to the Kohen?
 There was a general commandment to keep the Altar fires burning at all times and at least one negative commandment not to extinguish the fire or to allow it to go out.
 Chumash

 Question: Will the place of the altar be changed?
 The location of the Altar is very exactly defined, and is never to be changed… It is a commonly-held tradition that the place where David and Solomon built the Altar on the threshing floor of Arona, is the very place where Abraham built an altar and bound Isaac upon it; this is where Cain and Abel brought their offerings; this is where Adam the First Man offered a offering when he was created–and it is from [the earth of] this place that he was created.
 Man was formed from the place of his atonement.
 The King Yahusha will arise and restore the kingdom of David to its glory of old, to its original sovereignty.
 He will build the Temple and gather the dispersed of Israel.
 In his times, all the laws of the Torah will be reinstated as before; the sacrifices will be offered, the Sabbatical year and the Jubilee year instituted as outlined in the Torah.
 Chumash